Community support platform focused on clarity, trust, and action

 Donors and supporters

-Need trust, transparency, impact proof, and a direct donation route.
+Need trust, transparency, impact proof, and a direct giving route.

 Volunteers and community partners

-Need visible opportunities, contact routes, and ways to participate.
+Need visible opportunities, contact routes, and practical ways to participate.

 06 · Research approach

-The research approach combined nonprofit website analysis, user expectation patterns, and usability-focused evaluation of community-facing platforms.
-The goal was to identify recurring friction points in navigation clarity, content structure, and action pathways, and translate those insights into a more effective and accessible user experience.
+The research approach combined comparative review of nonprofit and support-oriented websites, user expectation patterns, and usability-focused evaluation of community-facing platforms.
+The goal was to identify recurring friction points in navigation clarity, content structure, action visibility, and trust communication, then translate those insights into a clearer and more supportive experience model.

-Research scenarios were built around likely nonprofit stakeholders including parents seeking educational resources, local donors evaluating legitimacy, and volunteers looking for participation opportunities.
+Research scenarios were structured around likely stakeholders including parents seeking educational support, donors evaluating credibility, and volunteers looking for opportunities to participate.

 • What do families need to know first?